thedersen/backbone.validation/README.md

 	* oneOf
 * Added possibility to validate entire model by explicitly calling `model.validate()` without any parameters.
 (Note: `Backbone.Validation.bind(..)` must still be called)
 * required validator can be specified as a method returning either `true` or `false`
+* Can override the default error messages globally
 * Possible breaking changes:
 	* Removed the unused msg parameter when adding custom validators
 	* Number pattern matches negative numbers (Fixes issue #4)